CozmaRares/nft-landing/README.md

 and view [my work on the design here](<https://www.figma.com/community/file/1273020894426921074/Flux---Figma-Build-Tutorial-(Starter)-(Community)>).

 The most demanding aspect revolved around creating a responsive design for the website.
-The difficulty arose from initially implementing the design on larger screens.
+The difficulty arose from initially implementing the design for larger screens.
 When adding support for the smaller screens, I had to carefully manage the changes to prevent breaking the existing design or refactor the code to ensure compatibility.

-This project's tech stack greatly overlaps with [the previous one](https://github.com/CozmaRares/chess) as it also includes `TypeScript`, `ReactJS`, `TailwindCSS`, and `ViteJS`.
+This project's tech stack greatly overlaps with [the previous one](https://github.com/CozmaRares/chess) as it also includes `TypeScript`, `React`, `TailwindCSS`, and `Vite`.
 The new additions to the technology stack are `ESLint`, `Prettier`, and `Lighthouse`, which collectively ensure code quality through linting, consistent formatting, and performance optimization.